brycebarnett/Project-Sprint1/README.md

 4. Uploaded the project using Miscrosoft Azure to place it on the web.
 5. Learned GitHub and GitHub desktop techniques for web projects.

+## INSTALLATION
+1. Install VisualStudioCode or another text editor
+2. Create a Microsoft Azure account for deployment.
+3. Create a namecheap account and purchase a custom domain (Ex: brycebarnett.me)